kevinolega/callcentertrainingtips/_posts/2016-11-13-random-questions.md

 1. You need to listen to the question.
 2. You need to confirm that you understand the question.
 3. You need to tell them that you need to think of an answer to the question.
-4. You need to think about the possible answers to the quetion.
+4. You need to think about the possible answers to the question.
 5. You need to select the best answer to the question.
 6. You need to answer the question with an introduction, the answer and the conclusion.